ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-Whereas [Stateless block](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L39) contains parameters like the block's ID, status, timestamp, database instance (for getting stored when accepted), along with the aspiring stateful block.
+Whereas a [Stateless Block](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L39) contains parameters like the block's ID, status, timestamp, database instance (for getting stored when accepted), along with the aspiring stateful block.
 A stateless block is never written on the database but remains in the node's memory or cache.

 ```go
 type StatelessBlock struct {